 Road Closure Signs

-If too late or you can't close the road properly
+If too late or you can't close the road - try a street meet

 Although closing the road properly is best, try our other Street Mixers which can be arranged more simply, without permissions and at short notice: